MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-scan.md

 |Queued|This status means the Scan is currently queued and will switch to Scanning status once the transfer is picked up on the queue.|

-Once the Scan completes, the majority of your transfers should turn green (see the examples below).
+Once the scan completes, the majority of your transfers should turn green (see the examples below).

 ![Scan example](media/mover-scan-example.png)

-As you will see in the above example, some of the entries for users' files and data are blank.
-This usually indicates that this user owns 0 files or data, and these types of users will be discussed in the next section of the document (Planning Migration with Customers).

-After the first Scan finishes successfully then it is usually best practice to select the next five users and run a Scan against those.

-If these return green, then you can click on the select all users radio button just below the Active Filters box and then click Scan Users to queue all other users in this Migration.
+If some entries for users' files and data are blank, this usually indicates that the user owns 0 files or data.
+After the first scan finishes successfully, we recommend selecting just the next five users and run a scan against those.
+If that scan also returns green, then select all users and then click **Scan Users** to queue all other users.

 ![Scan active filter](media/mover-active-filter.png)

-It may take some time for all users to change from the Never Run status to either Scanning or Queued.
+It may take time for all users to change from the *Never Run* status to either *Scanning* or *Queued*.

-If the Scan you are doing exceeds 5,000 users, then it is common courtesy to reach out to Customer Engineering via email prior to starting the large Scan (joshua.badach@microsoft.com and/or grhosie@microsoft.com).
-We will in turn make the Mover Infrastructure team aware that a large scan is starting.
+If the Scan you are doing exceeds 5,000 users, contact Microsoft Customer Engineering via email prior to starting the large Scan.
+We will make the Mover Infrastructure team aware that a large scan is starting.

+>[Note]
-The length of time for a Scan will all depend on how many users, how many files, how much data and how well distributed the customers' data is.
+>The length of time for a scan to run depends on how many users, how many files, how much data and how well distributed the customers' data is.
 A large scan of over 100TB can take a few days to complete.

-During the time the Scan is running, it is expected that you provide a daily email update to your customer(s) to provide a snapshot of how the Scan is progressing.

-Usually we take a screenshot of the dashboard within the Migration Manager to capture progress.
+During the time the scan is running, send a daily email update to your key stakeholders to provide a snapshot of how the scan is progressing.
+Take a screenshot of the dashboard within the Migration Manager to capture progress.

 ![Dashboard screenshot](media/mover-dash-screenshot.png)

-Upon the Scans completion we then provide the customer with their Scan Report and we will discuss this in greater detail in the next section.

 ## Scan Reports

-The scan results and the corresponding scan report are essential in aiding you in planning your migration with your customers.
+The scan results and the corresponding scan report are essential in aiding you in planning your migration.
 They provide useful stats in determining the following:

 - How many users own files/data?
 - How many users own over 400,000 files?